Wildlife Watching and Nature Writing Cruise

-Titles List (Buy from Amazon below)
+Titles List (Details/purchase links below)

 We will depart on board MV Monadhliath from Stornoway in the early afternoon and sail down towards the Shiant Isles, looking out for cetaceans such as minke whales, Risso’s and common dolphins, porpoise and many seabird species along our journey, including the magnificent gannets.
 Our first night will be spent in the shelter of the beautiful and remote Loch Sealg, situated along the east coast of Lewis.

 We will sail over the mythical stretch of water known as The Stream of the Blue Men to explore the beautiful Shiants and enjoy the magnificent scenery, wildlife and views.
 Steeped in history, these islands are also home to thousands of guillemots, razorbills, fulmars, kittiwakes and puffins – the birdlife is one of the highlights of any trip to the Shiants.
 Roughly 10% of the UK’s puffins and 8% of our razorbills breed here each year, making this one of the country’s most important sites for breeding seabirds.
 Thanks to a successful rat eradication programme, the enigmatic storm petrel is now also returning to breed on the islands.

 With expert guides onboard, there will be plenty of assistance in identifying birds, wildlife and the cetaceans (whales, dolphins and porpoise are all possible) we encounter at all stages of this trip.

 We will also have the opportunity to go ashore using our small dinghy which will act as a tender/safety boat to get you to shore and back.
 There are a few different walks that we might take, each spectacular in its own way, and, on a clear day, we will enjoy great views across the surrounding islands and across the sea to as far away as the Isle of Skye.